-UCP forms are available upon request from any school or District office, by calling the Educational Equity Compliance Office at (213) 241-7682, or accessing the District's website for Uniform Complaint Procedures information at http://achieve.lausd.net/eeco.
+UCP forms are available upon request from any school or District office, by contacting the Educational Equity Compliance Office at 213 241-7682 or EquityCompliance@lausd.net, or accessing the District's website for Uniform Complaint Procedures information at http://achieve.lausd.net/eeco.
 A copy of the District's UCP policy and complaint procedures shall be available free of charge.
 Any person, including, but not limited to individuals with a disability, requesting to file a complaint and who is unable to prepare a written complaint will be assisted by District staff in filing the complaint.
 The District assures confidentiality to the maximum extent possible.
 Complainants are protected from retaliation.
 The District prohibits retaliation against anyone who files a complaint or participates in the complaint investigation process.

-Pursuant to Education Code Section 262.3, Complainants are advised civil law remedies may also be available under state or federal discrimination, harassment, intimidation and/or bullying laws.
+Pursuant to Education Code Section 262.3, Complainants are advised civil law remedies, including, but not limited to, injunctions, restraining orders or other remedies or orders may also be available under state or federal discrimination, harassment, intimidation or bullying laws.